MA Sustainable Development

 You will also continue to study courses from your main subject area, and two other courses from a wide choice.

 You will take two compulsory courses.
 The first explores and appraises a range of actual and proposed methods of responding to sustainability challenges.
 The second is a fieldwork-based sustainable development course.
-You will choose honours-level options in your main subject area, and study courses from other related disciplines, as well as receiving research training.
+You will choose honours-level options as well as receiving research training in your main subject area, and study courses from other related disciplines.

 Find out more about the compulsory and optional courses in this degree programme.